EvaluationContext/evaluationcontext.github.io/_posts/2025-01-26-deneb-force-directed.md

 ### Object Permissions

 We create a page with the Deneb visual, and create the measure below.
-We add the `[Edge Selection]`{:.console} measure to the filter well of the Deneb visual and filter to where the measure = 1.
+We add the `[Edge Selection]`{:.txt} measure to the filter well of the Deneb visual and filter to where the measure = 1.

 ![Force Directed gif](/assets/img/0019-ForceDirected/force%20directed.gif)